lindascarano/app_taskly/README.md

       * Before you can send any push notifications, we need to ask for permission.
 Let's added an utility (registerForPushNotificationsAsync.ts) for it: this will check if the user has granted push permission already and if not, requests it.
 Starting Android 8.0, all notifications must be assigned to a channel.
 Also on Android 13, app users must opt-in to receive notifications via a permissions prompt that is automatically triggered by the operating system.
 This prompt will not appear until at least one notification channel is created which is why we need to register a channel for Android.

 - npx expo install date-fns : It is a library for working with dates a bit easier.
 I will use that for the Timer Traker in the counter screen.
 Look at the Docs in https://date-fns.org/

+- npx expo install react-native-confetti-cannon : JS library to add some confetti

 ---